Dwight Correctional Center: AIDS

 By 1993 AIDS was seriously impacting the prison population.
-The John Howard Association and Lutheran Social Services reported that 4% of all inmates in Illinois had either the disease or its precursor HIV and that "in-jail transmission of AIDS was tantamount to handing 'unadjudicated death sentences to some prisoners.'"
+The John Howard Association and Lutheran Social Services reported that 4% of all inmates in Illinois had either the disease or its precursor HIV and that "in-jail transmission of AIDS was tantamount to handing 'unadjudicated death sentences to some prisoners.
 They recommended the distribution of condoms or reducing the two-to-a-cell arrangement to single cell.
 Neither recommendation was adopted.
 A bill to give AIDS tests to all inmates to segregate those who tested positive was defeated by the state judiciary committee because the money would be better used fighting crime.

 Truth-in-sentencing

 A national movement to pass truth-in-sentencing policies compounded overcrowding problems at DCC and other Illinois prisons.
-Prior to passage of Illinois' law in August 1995, most inmates served between 35% to 50% of their sentences.
+Prior to passage of Illinois' law in August 1995, most inmates served between 35% and 50% of their sentences.
 The truth-in-sentencing law toughened sentencing, requiring those convicted of murder to serve 100% of their sentences and those convicted of sexual assault and other violent crimes to serve 85% of their sentences.
 It was estimated that the new law would increase the prison population by 60% and cost the state $320 million over the next 10 years.